Changed Block Tracking

 Important

-If you process VMs on a Microsoft Hyper-V cluster, make sure that all cluster nodes are online.
+If you process VMs on a Microsoft Hyper-V cluster, ensure all cluster nodes are online.
 If cluster nodes are in the Maintenance mode, have the cluster service stopped, are powered off or not accessible, CBT will not work.
 For more information about other requirements for VMs on clusters and SMB3 storage, see this Veeam KB article.

 The RCT mechanism is used only if the Microsoft Hyper-V environment meets the following requirements: